edgBR/siemens-ds-coding-test/README.md

 Your task is:

 - Train a very vanilla linear model that is able to forecast the target variable of the dataset math_opth_track.csv
-- Train a second linear model that is able to fulfill the criteria mentioned in the statement.
+- Train a second linear model that is able to fulfill always the criteria mentioned in the statement.

 ## Track 3 - Data Engineering